Bob McAdoo: Los Angeles Lakers (1981–1985)

-McAdoo resigned with the Lakers for the 1982–83 season, declining a more lucrative offer from the Philadelphia 76ers in order to remain with the Lakers.
+McAdoo re-signed with the Lakers for the 1982–83 season, declining a more lucrative offer from the Philadelphia 76ers in order to remain with the Lakers.

 Averaging 15.0 points in 1982-1983 and 13.1 points in 1983–84 for the Lakers in the next two seasons, the team finished 58–24 and 54–28.
 McAdoo played with a severely injured hamstring in the 1983 playoffs.
 "If we could have had Mac (McAdoo) healthy, we might have had a shot," coach Riley said after the 1983 loss to the Philadelphia 76ers in the NBA Finals.

 McAdoo averaged 12.5 points and 5.5 rebounds as the Lakers lost 4–3 to the Boston Celtics in the 1984 NBA Finals.

 McAdoo helped the Lakers to another NBA Championship in 1984–85, defeating Boston 4–2 in the NBA Finals.
 McAdoo was the 6th man, averaging 8.2 points and 3.0 rebounds in the 1985 NBA Finals and 11.4 points in the entire playoffs.
 After the season, the Lakers did not re-sign McAdoo, instead offering a contract to veteran Maurice Lucas for the 6th man role.

-“It was a great opportunity for me to play with Kareem and Magic,” McAdoo said of his tenure with the Lakers.
-“For the first time in my career, I had a chance to win a championship.
+"It was a great opportunity for me to play with Kareem and Magic," McAdoo said of his tenure with the Lakers.
+"For the first time in my career, I had a chance to win a championship.
 But I had no thoughts at all in my mind about coming off the bench.
 It just happened.
 To me it was a wrap I would start.
-They didn’t have anyone who could stick with me at that position, but I dealt with it because I had never been on a championship team.
-And I’ve never been one to cause disruption or anything like that.”
+They didn't have anyone who could stick with me at that position, but I dealt with it because I had never been on a championship team.
+And I've never been one to cause disruption or anything like that."